ganbarodigital/ts-lib-data-locations/README.md

  * - any setters (this is an immutable value), and
  * - support for usernames / passwords in URLs (deprecated by RFC 3986)
  */
-export class URL extends DataLocation implements Value<string> {
+export class URL extends DataLocation {
     /**
      * static constructor.
 Assembles a URL from an optional baseUrl,
      * and a set of parts.